gepetobio/100-days-of-code/r1-log.md

 ### R1D33
 Today I worked on my Random Quote Machine VueJS implementation.
 I just need to sort out a bug and then I'm done with it!

+### R1D34
+Today I studied a bit of Functional Programming and tried to debug my VueJS app... still no luck :-(